Aarush310/AI-Resume-Critiquer/README.md

 ├── Screenshot.png        # UI Preview Image
 └── README.md             # You're here!

 ## 📬 Contact

 Made by Aarush Prasad.
 For feedback or collaboration, feel free to reach out!

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License. here i want each of the parts clone the repository, file structure and contact to be seperate